VIDEO EXCLUSIVE: Priscilla Quintana Explains Why Shooting Fight Scenes On CW’s ‘Pandora’ Is ‘Good Fun’

 Quintana performed a lot of her own fights for Pandora, and gleefully admitted that stunts are one of her favorite aspects of acting, even though she may not always have much time to practice them and is occasionally forced to improvise.
 She revealed two of her favorite fight scenes are one from episode 13 with co-star Ben Radcliffe, who plays Ralen, and another from episode seven that is set in a hotel and involves her “kicking two huge guys’ asses.”

-“We don’t have a whole lot of time to rehearse, so we are truly just winging it,” said Quintana of performing fights and stunts, which she received no formal martial arts training for.
+“We don’t have a whole lot of time to rehearse, so we are truly just winging it,” said Quintana of performing fights and stunts, for which she received no formal martial arts training.
 “But I think it looks legit.”

 “It just comes with the territory and it’s all in good fun,” said Quintana, who added her experience filming certain fight scenes was a “dream come true.”